 Cyclical unemployment is at the lowest point when business cycles are at maximum.
 This is as a result of maximizing all economic output.
 Similarly, if the economic output reduces, cyclical unemployment increases, as the business cycle is low.
 Gross domestic product (GDP) is used in measuring the rise and fall of economic output.

 Basically, the root cause of high unemployment in any economy is cyclical unemployment.
-When the unemployment rate stands at eight per cent (8%) of the total labour force of an economy, the rate of unemployment is considered high.
+When the unemployment rate stands at eight percent (8%) of the total labor force of an economy, the rate of unemployment is considered high.
 Any unemployment that is connected to business cycles is termed as cyclical.

 What are the Causes of cyclical unemployment?

-A greater drop in demand is the primary cause of cyclical unemployment.
+A greater drop in demand is the primary cause.
 However, the start of decreased demand is a reduction in personal consumption.
 Business revenue drops with a drop in demand for goods and services by consumers.
-This situation forces companies to finally lay off some of their workers, with the aim of maintaining their profit margins.
-In most cases, the laying off, of workers is caused by lack of sufficient production to ensure the workers remain busy.
+The cyclical unemployment situation forces companies to finally lay off some of their workers, with the aim of maintaining their profit margins.
+In most cases, laying off, workers are caused by a lack of sufficient production to ensure the workers remain busy.

 What is the Relation between cyclical unemployment and economic downturn?

-There is a delay in purchases by consumers when there is evaporation of stock market wealth.
+There is a delay in purchases by consumers when there is an evaporation of stock market wealth.
 This is because they want to see if the economy will get back some confidence.
-If the confidence returns, cyclical unemployment does not start, as economic growth also resumes.
-An example of such situation occurred in the stock market crash of 1989 black Monday.
+If confidence returns, economic growth also resumes.
+An example of such a situation occurred in the stock market crash of 1989 black Monday.

 However, if the confidence continues to decrease, businesses are forced to lay off their workers, due to lower demand for goods and services.